-44 Standards enable an organization to report information about its most significant impacts on the
+44 Standards enable an organization to report information about its most significant impacts on the series: GRI Universal Standards, GRI Sector Standards, and GRI Topic Standards (see Figure 1 in this Standard).

 45 economy, environment, and people, including impacts on their human rights, and how it manages 46 these impacts.